 If the trapping or hunting season is open for the species in a Wildlife Management Unit (WMU), you may keep a dead furbearer found on roads within that WMU.
 The requirements for possessing road-killed furbearers are the same as for trapping and hunting.
 For example, if you find a road-killed fisher in an area with an open fisher season and you possess a trapping license, you have to contact DEC for a pelt seal.
 If you find a bobcat, you can possess it if you have a small game or trapping license, but you also must have it pelt sealed.

 Buying and Selling Fur

-- Species requiring a pelt seal cannot be bought or sold or given to another person unless it has the plastic pelt seal on it.
+- Species requiring a pelt seal (bobcat, otter, fisher and marten) cannot be bought or sold or given to another person unless it has the plastic pelt seal on it.
 All other species may be bought, sold, and transported without restriction.

 - Furbearers may be bought or sold either skinned or unskinned.